rajfal/rajfal.github.io/_posts/2018-01-22-Investigate-soil-survey-graph-with-Cypher.md

   : - `Hort_Client` nodes with associated `Contractor` nodes.
 But who are the culprits ignoring the regulations?
   ![Hort_Client with many regions](/assets/images/soil_survey_hort_firm_and_contractors.png)

-2. We can take a tabular approach to pin-pointing the related nodes of interest
+2. We can take a tabular solution to pin-pointing the related nodes of interest
   ```sql
 MATCH (n:Hort_Client)<-[:SENT_TO]-(:Soil_Report)<-[:ACTIONS]-(:Contractor)-[:OPERATES_IN]->(m:Region)
 WITH n.name as hort_name, n.client as sorting, count(DISTINCT m.name) as no_regions,